Taz2026/employee-performance-analytics-sql/README.md

 ## 📌 Project Overview

-This project designs a structured SQL database that tracks employee performance and links it to operational supply chain KPIs.
+This project designs a structured SQL database to track employee performance and link it to operational supply chain KPIs.
 The system enables leaders to evaluate employees using measurable metrics, generate appraisal-ready reports, and support transparent, data-driven promotion decisions.

-By integrating HR data with operational performance indicators, the database demonstrates how analytics can align workforce performance with supply chain efficiency and business outcomes.
+By combining HR data with operational performance indicators, the database shows how analytics can align workforce performance with supply chain efficiency and business results.

 ## 🛠 Tools Used

-SQL – Database design, queries, and analytics PostgreSQL / MySQL / SQL Server – Relational database management DBMS Tools – Database creation and query execution GitHub – Version control and project documentation
+* SQL – Database design, queries, and analytics
+* PostgreSQL / MySQL / SQL Server – Relational database management
+* DBMS Tools – Database creation and query execution
+* GitHub – Version control and project documentation
-ER Diagram Tool (draw.io / Lucidchart) – Database schema visualization
+* ER Diagram Tool (draw.io / Lucidchart) – Database schema visualization

 ## 🗂 Database Schema